webix-hub/docs/data/api/refs/ui.toggle_props.md

 - api/link/ui.toggle_minheight_config.md - sets the minimal height for the view
 - api/link/ui.toggle_minwidth_config.md - sets the minimal width for the view
 - api/link/ui.toggle_name_config.md - name of the control
-- api/ui.toggle_officon_config.md -
+- api/ui.toggle_officon_config.md - an icon for an unpressed toggle
-- api/ui.toggle_offlabel_config.md -
+- api/ui.toggle_offlabel_config.md - a text label on the button in the unpressed state
 - api/link/ui.toggle_on_config.md - allows attaching custom handlers to inner events of the component
-- api/ui.toggle_onicon_config.md -
+- api/ui.toggle_onicon_config.md - an icon for a pressed toggle
-- api/ui.toggle_onlabel_config.md -
+- api/ui.toggle_onlabel_config.md - a text label on the button in the pressed state
 - api/link/ui.toggle_popup_config.md - allows to attach pop-up menu to the button
 - api/link/ui.toggle_tabfocus_config.md - defines whether the control will be included in the tab navigation order
 - api/link/ui.toggle_tooltip_config.md - tooltip for the input